Catastrophic Injuries Lawyers in Alexandria, LA

 Despite our best intentions, and despite all the preventative measures in the world, accidents happen.
 Especially in a place with a culture and climate like Louisiana, accidents are often unpredictable in nature, and sometimes they can be deadly.
 In times like these, we can only hope that the accident isn’t too bad and that the proper people and safety nets are in place to put the pieces back together again.

-Perhaps the most unpredictable catalysts for accidents are humans — whether it is the creator of a flawed design, a drunk driver speeding through a red light or an improperly maintained levee failing in the midst of a gigantic storm.
+Perhaps the most unpredictable catalysts for accidents are humans — whether it is the creator of a flawed design, a drunk driver speeding through a red light, or an improperly maintained levee failing in the midst of a gigantic storm.

 Every injury can be catastrophic to the person that suffers it.
 We all have different thresholds for pain and disability, so what might seem unbearable to some may be just a scratch to others.
 However, for legal purposes, a regular baseline is necessary.
 As such, US Legal suggests the meaning be simplified: “Catastrophic injury means consequences of an injury that permanently prevent an individual from performing any gainful work.”
 HG.Org states these injuries may be labeled as catastrophic because of “the enormous impact they have on the lives of the individuals who experience them.”

-Most Common Causes of Catastrophic Injuries
+Most Common Causes of Catastrophic Injuries in Alexandria, LA

 While catastrophic injuries may be caused by a variety of sources, some of the most common include: